parikshit14/ImplementingYOLO/README.md

 ![New Project](/1_Image_Annotation/Screen_Recordings/Export_Settings.gif)
 # Labeling
 First create a new tag on the right and give it a relevant tag name.
-In our example, we choose `stone`, `paper`, `scissors`.
+In our example, we choose `stone`, `paper`, `scissiors`.
 Then draw bounding boxes around your objects.
 You can use the number key **no. key** to quickly assign the first tag to the current bounding box .
 # Export Results
 Once you have labeled enough images press **CRTL+E** to export the project.
 You should now see a folder called [`vott-csv-export`](/Data/Source_Images/Training_Images/vott-csv-export) in the [`Training_Images`](/Data/Source_Images/Training_Images) directory.
 Within that folder, you should see a `*.csv` file called [`Annotations-export.csv`](/Data/Source_Images/Training_Images/vott-csv-export/Annotations-export.csv) which contains file names and bounding box coordinates.
 # Convert to YOLO Format